CS5001-khoury/Handouts/Module08/README.md

 you can see how it works if you keep entering invalid ages.
 This design pattern is considered a lazy pattern as it assumes everything is ok, until an exception is raised.

+Also, notice the `file=sys.stderr`.
+This is common, as you are printing to the 'error log' though for most consoles, that is directly to the console.
+You can read more about it (very in depth) at [Geeks for Geeks: Stderr]

 #### 📝 TASK
 As a group write a function `get_valid_int(prompt: str)->int`, that takes in a string for an argument.